You are here

 SCHOLARSHIPS - MAKE IT POSSIBLE!

 The application deadline for 2019-2020 scholarships is Monday, February 25 by 3:00 pm.
 Please submit your application to the WLC department office in Humanities 494.
 A link to the form can be found below.

 The Alayne and Charles Berkins Scholarship serves undergraduate Liberal Arts majors in Hispanic Studies, Latin American Studies, German Studies or French Studies in the Department of World Languages and Cultures at UMD.

 This scholarship is to be used for tuition, books, fees and/or other related educational expenses while attending UMD.
 The scholarship will be awarded to one or two students for use in the junior or senior year and it will be based on a) scholastic merit and b) need.
-This scholarship will be at least $1,500 per year – split between Fall 2018 and Spring 2019.
+This scholarship will be $3,000 per year – split between Fall 2019 and Spring 2020.
 The student must have a 3.0 GPA in his/her language program courses and a 2.75 GPA overall, at the time of application and during the time of the scholarship.
 The award will be contingent upon the required GPAs being maintained after Spring grades have been posted.
 Students may receive this award up to two times.

 The application for the Berkins Scholarship must include a copy of the student’s FAFSA and financial aid award notice.